UP: ‘Jungle raj of caste-based violence and crimes against women under BJP,’ says Rahul Gandhi

 “Jungle raj of caste-based violence and rape is at its peak in UP,” Rahul Gandhi tweeted.
 “Now another terrible incident – sarpanch Satyamev – being a Dalit, said no and he was killed because of that.
 Condolences to Satyamev Ji’s family members.”

 Congress General Secretary Priyanka Gandhi, meanwhile, criticised the government for failing to ensure the safety of women in the state.

 “Bulandshahr, Hapur, Lakhimpur Kheri and now Gorakhpur,” she tweeted, referring to the alleged rape cases reported from the districts.
 “Such repeated incidents have proven that the Uttar Pradesh government has completely failed in providing security to women.”

-The Congress general secretary added that such gruesome crimes against women were taking place because there was no fear of law in the minds of criminals in Uttar Pradesh.
+The Congress leader added that such gruesome crimes against women were taking place because there was no fear of law in the minds of criminals in Uttar Pradesh.

 “The police and administration are neither able to provide security nor take appropriate action,” she added.
 “The Uttar Pradesh government should review the law-and-order system and take every step to ensure the safety of women.”